MogwaiMomo/capstone/README.md

 # TO DO LIST - WEEK 2

-20181226 - Try to query Wordnet with each term in my list, using filters, etc., and find matches.
-Create a list of unknown/unrecognized terms.

-NEXT:
+20181226 - try using CLD3 package to detect language

 At some point: